LAWBowie/Responsive_Web_Dev/README.md

 # Responsive Web Dev
-All projects undertaken as part of FreeCodeCamps "Responsive Web Development" certification. <br>
+All projects were undertaken as part of FreeCodeCamps "Responsive Web Development" certification. <br>
 All projects fulfill the user stories and pass all the tests.
+(Beginner Level)

 ## Technologies
 [![My Skills](https://skillicons.dev/icons?i=html,css,github,vscode,bootstrap)](https://skillicons.dev)